AliShahSafdari/weather/README.md

 If you like this project just give it a star ⭐️ .

-Everybody is welcome to suggest changes in Weather project .
+Everybody is welcome to suggest changes in Current Weather project.

 In order to do it, fork this repository, create a new branch and open a Pull Request from your branch